Part of the TeachMe Series

 Memory T Cells

 Antigen-specific, long-lived memory T lymphocytes form following an infection.
-Memory T lymphocytes are important because they can quickly proliferate into large numbers of effector T lymphocyte upon re-exposure to the antigen and have a low threshold for activation.
+They are important because they can quickly proliferate into large numbers of effector T lymphocytes upon re-exposure to the antigen and have a low threshold for activation.

 They provide the immune system with memory against previously encountered antigens.
 Memory T lymphocytes may either be CD4+ or CD8+.